Waves-DAO-Team/waves-dao-app/README.md

 Structure diagram:
 ![structure](https://raw.githubusercontent.com/rieset/waves-grants/dev/contracts/structure-diagram.png?token=AE6NWSYPSYPVIIKCQB6S7YC75HOLE)

-Waves DAO is a client-server application using smart contacts blockchain technology.
-Angular, Angular material and Signer are used for the frontend.
+Waves DAO is a client-server application using blockchain technology based on smart contacts.
+Frontend uses Angular, Angular material and Signer.

 File structure applications are:

-- /pages - here are the main pages of the application
+- /pages - directory with the main pages of the application
-- /ui - ui elements are located here
+- /ui - ui elements located here
-- /services - application services are located here
+- /services - application services located here
-- /libs - this is where application libraries, pipes, decorators, directives, and more are located.
+- /libs - directory where application libraries, pipes, decorators, directives and more are located.

 Main application services:

 - ContractService - this service is responsible for interacting with contracts.
-This service receives data, prepares and formats it, and switches between contracts.
+This service receives data, prepares and formats it, as well as switches between contracts.
 - InterhackContractService, CommunityContractService, CommonContractService -
 services responsible for working with different types of contracts.
 CommonContractService combines common contract methods.